kendaleiv/kendaleiv.github.io/_posts/2020-12-11-limiting-concurrent-operations-with-semaphoreslim-using-csharp.md

 ---
 layout: post
-title: Rate Limiting Operations Per Second With SemaphoreSlim Using C#
+title: Limiting Concurrent Operations With SemaphoreSlim Using C#
 tags: dotnet
 ---

-If you're looking to limit the number of operations per second but maintain as high throughput as possible [`SemaphoreSlim`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.semaphoreslim) can help!
+If you're looking to limit the number of concurrent operations but maintain as high throughput as possible [`SemaphoreSlim`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.semaphoreslim) can help!
 For instance, this could help maintain a consistent flow of HTTP requests to an external API during a bulk processing operation -- respecting the limits of the external API to not potentially overwhelm it with too many concurrent requests.

 ## Example